sohailsomani/soso-state/README.md

 app.update(regional_managers = [Person("Jim","Halpert")])
 # No output, since no longer interested

-# Subscribe to multiple values at the same time,
+# TODO: Subscribe to multiple values at the same time,
-# notified once when one or more change at the same time
+# notified only once when one or more change at the same time
 app.subscribe(lambda state: state.regional_managers,
               lambda state: state.employees,
               print)